George Ryerson: Medical and military career

-On June 8, 1916, he remarried to Elizabeth Van Hook Thomas, daughter of Edwin Ross Thomas.
-Ryerson retired from his medical practice in 1920 and moved to Niagara-on-the-Lake.
-Elizabeth died on September 4, 1924.
-Ryerson died of a heart attack in Toronto on May 20, 1925.
+He did valuable work on the subject of colour blindness.
+He was the first in Canada to remove adenoids.
+He helped to organize the Toronto Clinical Society—one of the finest of the earlier Medical Societies—and the Aesculapian Club.
+He brought together the first stretcher-bearer section.
+He laid the foundation for reform of the Medical Service of the Militia, and was instrumental in founding the Canadian Red Cross Society.

+Ryerson helped found the Association of Medical Officers of the Canadian Militia and served as president from 1908 to 1909.
+He was later named honorary colonel for the Canadian Army Medical Corps.
+Ryerson helped establish the St John Ambulance Association in Ontario.

 Politics

 He was elected to the legislative assembly in an 1893 by-election and re-elected in 1894.
 He did not run in 1898 due to poor health.
 In 1896, Ryerson helped establish the United Empire Loyalist Association of Ontario.
 In 1902, he failed to secure nomination by the Conservative Party when he attempted to run for election in Toronto North.